 Will I be able to find temporary housing or boarding for my dog if I go out of town or move?

 A pet is a forever family member.
 If a vacation or moving without your dog is a higher priority than keeping them, you may not be ready to adopt a pet.
 Look into the cost of boarding facilities in your area before adopting so that you know what to expect.
-Do your research to see what facility suits you and your dog’s needs.
+Do your research and visit different facilities to see what suits you and your dog’s needs.

 Will my new dog get along with my other pets or family members?